-We do not intend to sell these aircraft to independent third parties or individual consumers.
-Instead, we will manufacture, own and operate our aircraft ourselves, or with partners, building a vertically integrated transportation company that will deliver a convenient app-based aerial ridesharing service directly to end-users.
+We do not currently intend to sell these aircraft to independent third parties or individual consumers.
+Instead, we plan to manufacture, own and operate our aircraft ourselves, building a vertically integrated transportation company that will deliver transportation services to our customers, including the U.S. Air Force through contracted operations, and to individual end-users through a convenient app-based aerial ridesharing service.
+Our goal is to begin initial service operations with the Department of Defense in 2024, followed by commercial passenger operations in 2025.
 We believe this business model will generate the greatest economic returns, while providing us with end-to-end control over the customer experience to optimize for customer safety, comfort and value.
-To de-risk this ambitious model, we have established partnerships with leading companies such as Toyota and Uber as well as government agencies such as the U.S. Air Force.
+There may be circumstances in which it is either required (for example, due to operating restrictions on foreign ownership in other countries) or otherwise desirable to sell aircraft in the future.
+While we do not expect this would change our core focus on building a vertically integrated transportation company, we may choose to sell aircraft in circumstances where we believe there is a compelling reason to do so.

-The emerging Urban Air Mobility ("UAM") annual market value is projected to exceed \$500 billion in the U.S. alone according to Booz Allen Hamilton's 2018 Urban Air Mobility Market Study.
-By leveraging our vertically integrated business model, technological differentiation and best-in-class strategic relationships, we believe we have an historic opportunity to define a new market for sustainable daily mobility, enabling people to rethink the way they move in and around metropolitan areas and the rural communities that surround them
+The emerging Urban Air Mobility ("UAM") sector's annual total addressable market is projected to reach \$1 trillion globally by 2040 according to Morgan Stanley's 2021 eVTOL/Urban Air Mobility TAM Update, growing to \$9 trillion in 2050 as adoption and uses cases expand.

+By leveraging our vertically integrated business model, technological differentiation and best-in-class strategic relationships, we believe we have an historic opportunity to define a new market for sustainable daily mobility, enabling people to rethink the way they move in and around metropolitan areas and the rural communities around them.